Interested in investing in billboard advertising? Here’s what you should know first.

 Keep your tone in mind.

 Another important consideration is the tone of the billboards, as they are usually placed on freeways.
 Don’t use anything too alarming or distracting.
 Most importantly, businesses that thrive on the concept of branding and awareness are the most suited to using billboards as the desired form of advertising.
 Accurately represent your brand as simply as possibly.

 Use emotional advertising.

 Appeal to the emotions of your audience, whether that be through humor, anger, empathy or even sadness.
 If your advertising leans more on the lighthearted side, use a witty one-liner to make them laugh on their commute to work.
 If you’re trying to get a point across about an important topic, use an emotional photo as the backdrop.
 Keep your demographic in mind when designing your billboard to better elicit the response you intended.

 Additionally, on every billboard, be sure to clearly print your logo and provide a CTA that encourages action right away.

 Judging billboard advertising effectiveness

 Now that we have acquired a fair idea of the nature and usage of billboards, it is time to address the actual elephant in the room: the effectiveness of billboard advertising.
-Let's start by talking about the pros and cons of this form of advertising and conclude the discussion with a more targeted inference.
+Here are some pros and cons of using this form of advertising.

 Pros of billboard advertising